HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/script_application/build_app_with_script_application/combine_js_files.md

 Choose one of the following options to enable combining of sibling local script references when the application is pushed or imported.

 -   To enable resource combining for one application only, add a `data-scriptportlet-combine-urls="true"` directive attribute on the `<html>` element of the main page before you push or import the application to the server.
 -   To enable resource combining for all pushed and imported applications, you can set the Script Application configuration property `scriptportlet.import.combine.urls=true` to `true`.
-For details about how to do this, read *Setting custom configuration properties for the Script Application*.
+For details about how to do this, read [Custom configuration properties for Script Applications](../script_application_security/import_export_config.md).